Body Friendly Design The Principles of Kitchen Ergonomics

 But if it does not function well, you will never be happy with it.

-Ergonomics aims at making kitchen work more efficient with less fatigue by improving the interface between the human body and the things we need to interact with to get work done.
+Ergonomics aims at making kitchen work more efficient with less fatigue by improving the interface between the human body and the things it needs to interact with to get work done.

 The movement abilities of the human body are the fixed parts of the equation.
-We cannot alter your body to fit the environment.
-So to make work more efficient, we have to change the environment.
+We cannot alter our bodies to fit the environment, not yet, anyway.
+So, to make work more efficient, we have to do what humans have done for millennia: change the environment.

 Every aspect of kitchen design needs careful examination, from countertop heights to the optimum placement of the microwave and dishwasher, and the best depth of the kitchen sink.